commons-teaching/computational-metabolomics/README.md

 This repo groups material for the computational metabolomics workshop in the MSc in Bioinformatics - BEFRI

-## 🔗 Usefull links
+## 🔗 Useful links

 - Course material:

 Most of the material is accessible at the following Zenodo repository: https://zenodo.org/record/6350485

 - Discussion and exchanges around the course :